pouyathe/glang/source/dub/source/README.md

 dub
 ```
 dub folder to make it.
-> cpoy glang (binery) to your /usr/bin to you can use it anywhere.
+> copy glang (binery) to your /usr/bin to you can use it anywhere.